Skip to main content

 Diversity Visa Fraud: Beware of Visa Lottery Scams

-They sometimes held themselves out as affiliated with the U.S. Department of State's annual Diversity Visa Lottery.
-They send letters and emails posing as U.S. government agencies, but it turns out that these sites are engaging in diversity visa scams, hoping to extract payment by taking advantage of immigrants.
+Scammers may claim to be affiliated with the U.S. Department of State’s annual Diversity Visa Lottery. sending letters and emails posing as U.S. government agencies.
+Some of these sites are engaging in diversity visa scams, hoping to extract payment by taking advantage of immigrants.

-That is why the U.S. government advises all applicants to be familiar with information related to diversity visas.
-They are encouraged to look at the procedures and rules for the DV program to inform them of what to expect and from whom they should expect communications.
+The U.S. government advises all applicants to be familiar with information related to diversity visas.
+They are encouraged to review the procedures and rules for the DV program to understand what to expect and from whom they should expect communications.
+This article will help you understand visa lottery scams and how to avoid them.

 Is the Diversity Visa Program a Scam?